Jessybrenens/Test/DRAFT/Chapter06.md

 "I'll handle that introduction carefully."
 Elian stood, signaling the end of their conversation.
 "Continue the boundary stability tests.
 Document everything meticulously."

 After Mei left, Elian stared at the simulation results.
-The numbers confirmed what he'd suspected since the project's inception—his father's vision of controlling ocean currents was fundamentally flawed.
+The numbers flickered across the screen, a jagged rhythm hinting at collapse.
+His father's vision of controlling ocean currents was fundamentally flawed.
 Not in concept, but in execution and purpose.

 Victor Reeves saw Project Watershed as the ultimate expression of Haven dominance—technology that would cement corporate control over what remained of human civilization.
 Elian had positioned himself as project director to moderate that vision, to ensure the technology served recovery rather than control.